QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

 }
 ```

-1. Click **Send**.
+1. Select **Send**.
 The web test tool should return a status code of **201 Created** confirming success.

-Check the Azure portal to confirm the index was created in Azure Search.
+Check the Azure portal to confirm the index was created in Azure Cognitive Search.
 On the **Search service dashboard page**, verify the **Indexes** tile has a 2 items.
 You might need to wait a few minutes for the portal page to refresh.
-Click on **Indexes** to confirm that the ```demoindex``` appears.
+Select **Indexes** to confirm that the ```demoindex``` appears.

 Review the request and confirm understanding.
-If you want to learn more about defining an index, see [Create Index (Azure Search REST API)](https://docs.microsoft.com/rest/api/searchservice/create-index).
+If you want to learn more about defining an index, see [Create Index (Azure Cognitive Search REST API)](https://docs.microsoft.com/rest/api/searchservice/create-index).

 ## Step 4 - Create an indexer, map fields, and execute transformations